-Investment advisory and services fees, the largest component of our revenues, include base fees, which are generally calculated as a percentage of the value of assets under management and vary with the type of investment strategy and discipline, the size of account, and the total amount of assets we manage for a particular client.
+Investment advisory and services fees, the largest component of our revenues, consist primarily of base fees.
+These fees are generally calculated as a percentage of the value of assets under management and vary with the type of investment strategy and discipline, the size of account, and the total amount of assets we manage for a particular client.
 Accordingly, fee income generally increases or decreases as average assets under management increase or decrease and is therefore affected by market appreciation or depreciation, the addition of new client accounts or client contributions of additional assets to existing accounts, withdrawals of assets from and termination of client accounts, purchases and redemptions of mutual fund shares, and shifts of assets between accounts or products with different fee structures.